All Flashcards

 He used censorship and a secret police to suppress opposition.

-What is the Napoleonic Code?
+What were the causes and effects of the Napoleonic Code?

-What is the Hundred Days' War?
+What were the causes and effects of the Hundred Days' War?